mrkmg/FAStar/README.md

 - **Thoroughness**: `float`
 	+ This is a factor from 0 to 1 of how thorough the search is.
 A thoroughness of 0 is the least thorough and equivalent to a "Greedy First" search.
 A thoroughness of 1 is the most thorough and equivalent to Dijkstra (Breadth-first) search.
 Values below 0 or above 1 will lead to undefined results.
 - **MaxTicks**: `int`
 	+ The maximum number of nodes to check before giving up.
 This is useful if you want to prevent a search from taking too long.
+By default it is `Int32.MaxValue`, so be careful with very large graphs.
 - **Iter**: `Solver.State<'T> -> unit`
 	+ A callback function which is executed after each tick of the solver.
 This is useful for debugging.

 `Solver.State<'T>` also has some members you to get information about the current state.

 - **path**: `List<'T>`
 	+ The completed path.
-Will raise Solver.NotPathable is the state is not solved.
+Will raise `Solver.NotPathable` is the state is not solved.
 - **isSolved**: `bool`
 	+ True if the current state is solved.
 - **isUnsolvable**: `bool`